-- This document presents the SA23YL80C Security Target Public version (ST) of Security Integrated Circuit (IC), with its Dedicated Software (DSW), designed on the ST23 platform of STMicroelectronics. - This document is a sanitized version of the Security Target used for the evaluation.
-It is classified as public information. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: SA23YL80C TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary
+- This document presents the Security Target Public version (ST) of the SA23YR48A / SB23YR48A / SB23YR80A / SB23YR80A, Security Integrated Circuits (IC), with Dedicated Software (DSW) and an embedded cryptographic library, designed on the ST23 platform of STMicroelectronics. - This document is a sanitized version of the Security Target used for the evaluation.
+It is classified as public information. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary